Christmas 2020 – A Dozen Festive Wines!

 López de Heredia, Viña Tondonia Reserva Blanco, DOCa Rioja, Spain.
 2007

 Founded in 1877, Lopez de Heredia has a big reputation and is one of the three oldest Rioja wineries.
-It’s a consciously traditional estate that makes wines of legendary quality and longevity.
-They eschew modernity or passing fashions.
+It’s a traditional estate that makes wines of legendary quality and longevity.
+They eschew modernity or fashion.

-Their 100 ha Tondonia vineyard is on the banks of the River Ebro.
+Their 100-ha Tondonia vineyard is on the banks of the River Ebro.
 Viura (Macabeo) with 10% Malvasia are the grapes from there used for Tondonia Reserva Blanco.
-The wines ferment in the original open-topped oak vats, with natural yeast, and the malolactic fermentation also takes place.
+First, the wines ferment in the original open-topped oak vats with natural yeast, and malolactic fermentation occurs.
 Then ageing transforms the wine over the next six years, always in old US oak barrels, made in their cooperage.
-After bottling, these wines undergo even more ageing!
+Finally, after bottling, these wines undergo even more ageing!
 With so many sleeping vintages, the winery cellars are vast.

 Domaine Guillemot-Michel, “Quintaine”, AC Viré-Clessé, Mâconnais, Burgundy, France.
 2017

-It’ll also develop further, with a subtle honeyed character, and can even last 25-30 years.
-It’s up there with the best.
+It’ll also develop further, with a subtle honeyed character, and even last 25-30 years.
+Up there with the best.
 Haynes, Hanson and Clarke, £28.70

 Two Christmas 2020 Budget Reds